iturner72/book-notes/the_crypto_story.md

         making them interact with one another seamlessly?
     + What if there was one database, and everyone ran it?
 ### C. Digital Cash
+* Intro.
+    + In 2008, Satoshi Nakamoto published a method for everyone to run a database, thus inventing "crypto."
+    + Satoshi invented "an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party."
+* i.
+Digression: What are you even reading?
+Why are you reading it?
+Why am I writing it?
+    + When Satoshi invented Bitcoin, one Bitcoin was worth zero dollars: it was just an idea he made up.
+At its peak last November, on Bitcoin was worth more than $67,000, and the total value of all the crypto in circulation was something like $3 trillion.
+    + Many people who got into crypto early got very rich very fast and were very annoying about it.
+    + I didn't sit down and write 40,000 words to tell you that crypto is dumb and worthless and will now vanish without a trace.
+That would be an odd use of time.
+My goal here is not to convince you that crypto is building the furute and that if you don't get on board you'll stay poor.
+My goal is to convince you that crypto is interesting, that it has found some new things to say about some old problems, and that even when those things are wrong, they're wrong in illuminating ways.
+    + ...then some vague theoretical musings like "Well, maybe we could build a social media network on web3?"
+(Shots fired at gm???)